Request for Records

 Voluminous requests will be assessed a fee of $15.00 per hour, no cost will be charged for the first hour of a search and retrieval.
 Payment is accepted in the form of cash, check, bankers check.
 Coins must be rolled; providing that the amount paid is larger than a rolled unit of coin.

-If you feel that you have been denied access to public records, you have the right to appeal to Brian Peters, Interim Chief of Police.
+If you feel that you have been denied access to public records, you have the right to appeal to Captain Brian C. Burke.

 If you are still not satisfied, you may file a suit in Superior Court, or file complaint with the Department of the Attorney General: